zephyo/Newroots/README.md

 narrow down by:
-- scope
+1) scope
-- potential to win
+2) how motivating it is
-- desire to finish
+3) potential to win